-Store this with your Ride or Die.
+Store this with your Accomplice.
 If you need to leave quickly, you don’t want to have to go back for keys.

-Before you file for divorce, there are a few key financial documents you’ll need to collect.
-If you can, gather them.
-If not, your family lawyer (a nice word for divorce attorneys) can get all your legal documents and financial statements.
+Before you file for divorce, collect your key financial information.
+If you can’t gather them, your family lawyer (a nice word for divorce attorneys) can get all your legal documents and financial statements.

 If you need to leave now for safety reasons, don’t wait.
-This will just make your attorney’s job easier and less expensive, while also giving YOU a picture of where you stand.
+Having all the documents will make your life and your attorney’s job easier and less expensive, but they are not as important as your safety.

 Investments are brokerage and crypto accounts from Fidelity and Schwab to Coinbase.
 Copy statements or snap photographs of the account balances.
 If you can, check whether there are any open margin accounts or open options.
 These are really risky positions, and if your husband likes to gamble, might be features of your account.
 A customer service rep can tell you.